Introduction to Story, Myth and Archetype

 Story is a common treasure shared from our earliest days of ‘once upon a time . . .’.
 Good stories can activate our imaginations, touch our hearts, remind us of our own life journeys, connect us to the shared family and cultural histories into which we were born, and open us to a growing awareness of life beyond the familiar.
 They also can move into the realm of understanding and meaning.

 When we start to discover in our stories patterns, archetypal energies, and essential ‘truths’ that aren’t facts, we know we are moving into myth, archetype, and the great adventures that take us, as Jean Houston says, across time and culture into the Bigger Picture – the Larger Story.
-There we find other ‘kindred spirits’ who also tap into the excitement of being called to co-create a New Story, which is required to meet today’s needs.
+There we find other ‘kindred spirits’ who also tap into the excitement of being called to co-create a New Story needed to meet today’s needs.

 As a child I loved The Little Engine That Could, and as a teen I couldn’t read enough Nancy Drew Mysteries.
 By young adulthood, my heart opened to stories of Catholic mystics like Thomas Merton and Native American holy people like Black Elk and Lame Deer.
 I also loved the Grail stories of Arthur, Merlin, and Parzifal.
 Now I also am drawn to the bard Taliesin.
 Looking back, I realize these myths and stories have been invitations to imagine a bigger life.